SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

-The script `flavor-names-openstack.py` talks to the OpenStack API of the cloud specified by the `OS_CLOUD` environment and queries properties and checks the names for standards compliance and completeness w.r.t. the mandatory flavor list.
+The script `flavor-names-openstack.py` talks to the OpenStack API of the cloud specified by the `OS_CLOUD` environment and queries properties and checks the names for standards compliance.
 It goes beyond the above example in checking that the discoverable features of flavors (vCPUs, RAM, Disk) match what the flavor names claim.
 This is used for SCS-compatible compliance testing.

-## Operational tooling

-The [openstack-flavor-manager](https://github.com/osism/openstack-flavor-manager) is able to create all standard, mandatory SCS flavors for you.
-It takes input that can be generated by `flavor-manager-input.py`.

 ## Extensions